--Fourth National Climate Assessment
+-Chapter 24:Northwest, Fourth National Climate Assessment

-The projected rise in temperatures throughout this century is expected to lead to more rain and less snow across much of the American Mountain West (Lute et al., 2015; Klos et al., 2014).
-Such changes in mountain snowpack resulting from a warming climate are already evident.
-From 1955 to 2016, declines in snow were found at over 90% of snow monitoring sites (Mote et al., 2018) in the American West.
-The economic effects of this loss of snow on the United States ski industry have already being felt.
+The projected rise in temperatures throughout this century is expected to lead to more rain and less snow across much of the American Mountain West (Lute et al. 2015).
+The projected loss of mountain snow this century corresponds to an observed trend in the historical data.
+From 1955 to 2016, declines in snow were found at over 90% of Western snow monitoring sites with records going back 40 years or more (Mote et al. 2018).
+The effects of this loss of snow on the U.S. ski industry are already being felt.
 From November 1999 to April 2010, the U.S. downhill ski industry lost \$1.07 billion in revenue due to low snow years (Burakowski and Magnusson 2012).
 Economic losses are expected to continue as mountain snow levels decline under projected climate changes.
-According to an analysis published in the Fourth National Climate Assessment released in 2018, snow-based recreation in the U.S. Pacific Northwest could decrease by as much as 70% annually under the high emissions scenario (RCP 8.5) (NCA 4, "Chapter 24 Northwest" 2018).
+According to an analysis published in the Fourth National Climate Assessment released in 2018, snow-based recreation in the U.S. Northwest could decrease by as much as 70% annually under the high emissions scenario (RCP 8.5) (NCA 4: Chapter 24 2018).

-Local Context-Climate Change and Spokane's Snow-Based Recreation
+Local Context: Climate Change and Spokane's Snow-Based Recreation

-"Spokane has all the hallmarks of a great ski town: killer shops dedicated to supporting and growing the local ski community (shout out to Brian at the Alpine House), easy access to a wide variety of skiing ranging from mom-and-pop areas to regional destination resorts - all with amazing terrain, and reliably good snow. ...
+"Spokane has all the hallmarks of a great ski town: killer shops dedicated to supporting and growing the local ski community (shout out to Brian at the Alpine House), easy access to a wide variety of skiing ranging from mom-andpop areas to regional destination resorts - all with amazing terrain, and reliably good snow. ...
 Plus, it's a place where whole families can ski religiously and live affordably while mom and dad maintain steady jobs.
-In my mind that almost makes it better than many of the more glamorous ski towns out there."

--Kevin Luby, former Skiing Magazine senior editor and Spokane native
+In my mind that almost makes it better than many of the more glamorous ski towns out there." -Kevin Luby, former Skiing Magazine senior editor and Spokane native

-During the winter season of 2015-2016, snowboarders and skiers added an estimated \$20.3 billion to the U.S. economy, spending money at resorts and hotels, as well as restaurants, bars, and grocery stores.
-In total, more than 20 million people downhill-skied, snowboarded, and snowmobiled during this period (Hagenstad et al., 2018).
+In the U.S. winter season of 2015-2016, snowboarders and skiers added an estimated \$20.3 billion to the U.S. economy, spending money at resorts and hotels, as well as restaurants, bars, and grocery stores.
+In total more than 20 million people downhill-skied, snowboarded, and snowmobiled during this period (Hagenstad et al. 2018).
 For decades, Spokane-area residents have enjoyed easy access to winter snow sports.
 Winter recreation, including skiing and snowboarding, are an important part of Spokane's identity and a significant source of winter revenue for our region.
 Spokane has five ski resorts within a two-and-a-half-hour drive from the city: Mt.
 Spokane Ski & Snowboard Park (Mt.
-Spokane), 49 Degrees North Mountain Resort (49 Degrees North), Silver Mountain Resort (Silver Mountain), Schweitzer Mountain Resort (Schweitzer Mountain), and Lookout Pass Ski Area (Lookout Pass).
-In a 2018 story, the Spokesman-Review reported that Mt.
+Spokane), 49 Degrees North Mountain Resort (49 Degrees North), Silver Mountain Resort (Silver Mountain), Schweitzer Mountain Resort (Schweitzer Mountain), and Lookout Pass Ski Area (Lookout Pass) In a 2018 story, the Spokesman-Review reported that Mt.
 Spokane alone attracts about 100,000 visitors annually, creating almost \$5 million in revenue for the local economy (Kramer 2018) or \$50 in revenue per visitor.

 It is important to note that much of the economic value of snow-based sports is indirect.
-For instance, nationally during the 2015-2016 snow season, direct spending at ski resorts, local restaurants, and the like, accounted for 41% of winter sports revenues nation-wide, or roughly \$4.7 billion.
-The other 59% of revenues (\$6.7 billion) came from indirect spending, including retail purchases and spending by resort employees (Hagenstad et al., 2018).
+For instance, nationally during the 2015-2016 snow season, direct spending at ski resorts, local restaurants, and the like, accounted for roughly 41% of winter sports revenues nation-wide, or roughly \$4.7 billion.
+The other 59% of revenues (\$6.7 billion) are from indirect spending, including as retail purchases and spending by resort employees (Hagenstad et al. 2018).